Pre-Book/docs/includes/abbreviations.md

 *[ISO]: A virtual disk, like a DVD in a file that can be burned to a disk or flashed to a USB.
 *[Preset]: XML file that contains a premade configuration for NTLite.
 *[VM]: Virtual Machine
+*[Secure Boot]: UEFI boot setting, enabled by default, that prevents your computer from booting unsigned EFI files.